AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

  * ``pragma Assert (X)`` where ``X`` is an expression statically equivalent to ``False``
- * calling a procedure with an aspect or pragma ``No_Return`` that has no outputs (unless the call is itself inside such a procedure, in which case the check is only generated on the call to the enclosing error-signaling procedure)
+ * calling a procedure with an aspect or pragma ``No_Return`` that has no outputs (unless the call is itself inside a (possibly) nonreturning procedure, see :ref:`Nonreturning Procedures`, in which case the check is only generated on the call to the enclosing error-signaling procedure if any)

 For example, consider the artificial subprogram ``Check_OK`` which raises an exception when parameter ``OK`` is ``False``: